-- 29.0 Written stage design Course of Fire (CoF).

-- A. Explains the stage concept and provides a consistent briefing for all shooters.

-- 1. Start position / condition, if needed

-- 2. Scoring conditions

-- a.
-Limited or Unlimited

-- b.
-Required number of shots per target

-- 3. Round count

-- 4. Procedure

-- a.
-Must provide a suggested path through the course

-- 1. "Shoot all targets in tactical priority" is unacceptable

-- b.
-If the shooter is to follow a specific route, it is incumbent upon the designer or builder to eliminate alternatives.

-c.
-The shooter may follow an alternate path as long as it is legal to do so.

-- B. Clarifies any target designations that are not intuitive, based on the stage design. - C. Addresses any special shooting conditions required such as SHO, while seated, etc. - D. Will address any other issues not obvious to the shooter. - E. Make up shots (See 1.2 C4) - 29.1.
+- 29.0 Written stage design Course of Fire (CoF). - A. Explains the stage concept and provides a consistent briefing for all shooters. - 1.
+Start position / condition, if needed - 2.
+Scoring conditions - a.
+Limited or Unlimited - b.
+Required number of shots per target - 3.
+Round count - 4.
+Procedure - a.
+Must provide a suggested path through the course - 1.
+"Shoot all targets in tactical priority" is unacceptable - b.
+If the shooter is to follow a specific route, it is incumbent upon the designer or builder to eliminate alternatives. - c.
+The shooter may follow an alternate path as long as it is legal to do so. - B. Clarifies any target designations that are not intuitive, based on the stage design. - C. Addresses any special shooting conditions required such as SHO, while seated, etc. - D. Will address any other issues not obvious to the shooter. - E. Make up shots (See 1.2 C4) - 29.1.
 There is a maximum round count of 24 for each stage. - 29.2.
-Maximum traveling distance for a stage is 30 yards. - A. Between shooting points, the maximum distance that a shooter must move on their own power is 10 yards. - 29.3 The Course of Fire may require a specific starting configuration, i.e., gun loaded to 6, toes on line, etc.. - 29.4 The number of Steel targets is unlimited. - 29.5 The mandatory reload may be waived by the Course of Fire. - 29.6 Specific targets may be required to be shot on the move.
-(See 19.1 B3a) - A. Maximum required distance is 10 yards - B. Cannot require head shots - 29.7 Non-threats should be placed with Vision Barriers to discourage shoot-throughs.
+Maximum traveling distance for a stage is 30 yards. - A. Between shooting points, the maximum distance that a shooter must move on their own power is 15 yards. - 29.3 The Course of Fire may require a specific starting configuration, i.e., gun loaded to 6, toes on line, etc. - 29.4 The number of Steel targets is unlimited. - 29.5 The mandatory reload may be waived by the Course of Fire - 29.6 Specific targets may be required to be shot on the move.
+(See 19.1 B3a) - A. "Motion" = the act of changing location from one place to another - B. Maximum required target distance is 10 yards

+- C. Cannot require head shots - D. Must be full targets, i.e., no painted hardcover or blocking non-threats - E. Must be "in the open." - F. Should be consistent with the general flow of the stage - 29.7 Non-threats should be placed with Vision Barriers to discourage shoot-throughs.
 (If a swinging target is partially blocked from view by a set of barrels, a non-threat should be placed on the blocking barrels.) - 29.8 If low cover or a prone position is required, it may only be at the last shooting position. - 29.9 A Course of Fire may consist of one, or multiple, "strings". - A. A "string" is a timed shooting event from timer start until the last shot is fired. - 29.10 Steel targets must be engaged at 10 yards or farther.
 (See 21.10)